fabiomarroni/AGRI-MET/faidx_to_gff/Readme.md

-This function takes as input a fasta index (fai) file, and using tha creates a very simple gtf under some *heavy* assumptions.
+This function takes as input a fasta index (fai) file, and using tha creates a very simple gtf with some *heavy* limitations.
 It should be used only in cases of "emergency", i.e. when you have the sequence of a transcriptome, but not the genome, nor any idea on how the genes are divided into exons.
 If knowing exonic structure is important for you, then you shouldn't be using this function.

-The assumptions are the following:
+The **limitaitons** are the following:

 1) Each entry of the fasta index file is a gene.
 All genes will be treated as monoexonic.

+2) Column 6 (Score) will always be set as 1000.
+This can be changed inside the function.

+3) Column 7 (strand) will always be coded as positive (+)

+4) Columns 8(frame) will always be set to unknown (".")